Man Group says in talks to buy Numeric

 "But we don't have profitability figures for Numeric and have to remember Man has always traded at a high market cap to AuM (assets under management)," he said in a note to clients, adding that such a valuation of Numeric would require Man to use up its surplus capital.

-Shares in Man recovered from a quiet start to rise 3 percent by 0740 GMT and lead gainers across the FTSE mid-cap index.
+Shares in Man recovered from a quiet start to rise 3 percent by 0740 GMT and lead gainers across the FTSE mid-cap index .FTMC.

 In a statement on Thursday, Man said discussions with Numeric, founded in 1989, with 74 employees and which manages more than $13.9 billion in assets, were ongoing and may or may not lead to a transaction.
 It declined to comment further.